From Arriving to Thriving: Welcome (Back), Lutes!

 The THRIVE Network

-THRIVE Network includes representatives comprising the following departments: Athletics, Campus Life, Center for Gender Equity, Diversity Center, Campus Ministry, Hospitality Services & Campus Restaurants, Counseling/Health Centers, Campus Safety, Dean of Students Office, Center for Student Success, Wang Center, Alumni and Student Connections, Advancement, Admission, Center for Wild Hope, International Student Services.
+Includes representatives from: Athletics, Campus Life, Center for Gender Equity, Diversity Center, Campus Ministry, Hospitality Services & Campus Restaurants, Counseling/Health Centers, Campus Safety, Dean of Students Office, Center for Student Success, Wang Center, Alumni and Student Connections, Advancement, Admission, Center for Wild Hope, International Student Services.

 Rooting + Routine

-Rooting + Routine (beginning of the semester) // It’s been a journey to get to spring!
-Whether you’re returning to campus, continuing virtual learning, or arriving as a brand-new Lute, THRIVE will invite you to create goals, set down roots, and be intentional about setting yourself up for success—as you define it.
+Rooting + Routine (beginning of the semester) // Whether you’re returning to campus or arriving as a brand-new Lute, THRIVE will invite you to create goals, set down roots, and be intentional about setting yourself up for success—as you define it.

 - Put down roots in your WHY (why are you here at PLU, getting a degree, working here, living according to certain values, etc.).